MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/office-2016-for-mac-upgrade-to-64-bit.md

 # Office 2016 for Mac upgrade to 64-bit

 Apple has long encouraged application developers to adopt the 64-bit runtime environment, and we've been hearing from customers that 64-bit versions of Office for Mac are desirable to enable larger address spaces, better performance, and new innovative features.
-The Office for Mac team has been working on the transition and we're currently preparing to release the Office apps in full 64-bit.

-If you're an Office Insider for Office 2016 for Mac, you can get going right away and give the 64-bit version a try today.
-[Learn how to become an Office Insider.](https://support.microsoft.com/kb/3136076)
+All releases of Office 2016 for Mac after August 22, 2016 are 64-bit only.

 ## What does this change mean for me?